 - Be prepared to stay involved in the business to some degree

-If you decide to seller finance your business for sale, it’s important to make that apparent in your business-for-sale ad.
+If a seller decides to seller finance a business for sale, it’s important to make that apparent in the business-for-sale ad.
 This will attract a greater range of potential buyers, since many buyers may be filtering their search results to show only seller-financed businesses for sale.

-Of course, there is some degree of risk involved with financing your sale.
+Of course, there is some degree of risk involved with financing a business for sale.
 Requiring a sizeable down payment of at least a third of the purchase price, and enlisting the assistance of a financial advisor or business broker to establish a contract with clearly defined loan-security measures can help to reduce the risk.

 Loan security used for financing the purchase of a business can range anywhere from a personal guaranty from the buyer and his or her spouse that if payments are not made according to the promissory note the seller may foreclose on the business, to specific collateral in the form of mortgages and security agreements on personal property.

-Loan security can also come in the form of stock pledges in which a corporation is formed giving the seller voting rights within the company so he can act in his own interest should the buyer default on payments.
-Consult with a professional to ensure that your collateral is secure and your contract airtight.
+Loan security can also come in the form of stock pledges in which a corporation is formed giving the seller voting rights within the company so he or she can act in his or her own interest should the buyer default on payments.
+Sellers should consult with a professional to ensure that collateral is secure and the contract is airtight.

-Another thing to consider is that if you finance your sale, you’ll be connected to your company after you sell it up until the time that it’s paid off.
-Your future opportunities may be limited if your capitol is tied up in your old business when a new venture presents itself to you.
+Another thing sellers should consider is that if they finance the sale, they will be connected to their company after it's sold up until the time that it’s paid off.
+The seller's future opportunities may be limited if their capitol is tied up in their old business when a new venture presents itself.

-On the other hand, providing financing may be beneficial if you want to stay involved in your business to some degree in order to ensure that it fairs well in the future.
+On the other hand, providing financing may be beneficial if the seller wants to stay involved in the business to some degree in order to ensure that it fairs well in the future.
 Seller-financed business sales require that the seller and buyer work together to some extent, potentially creating a positive relationship to help smooth the business transition.

 Seller financing is not something to be entered into lightly.
 You should consider all the Do’s and Don’ts of Seller Financing a Business for Sale before making a decision.
 Yet, after carefully consider all the risks and rewards, as well as consulting with legal and/or business professionals, you may well find it to be the best choice for you.